How Can I Easily Stop Syncing Photos from iPhone to iPad?

 Steps to share photos on different iPhones:

 Step 1.
 Download FoneTool and then connect iPhone to computer with a lightning cable.

 Step 2.
 Run FoneTool, and click "Phone Transfer" on the main interface.
 Go to "iPhone to PC" and choose "Start Transfer".

 Step 3.
 Click the "+" icon, and click the photos to select items you need.
 Click "OK".

 Step 4.
 The selected photos will be listed here.
 Click "Start Transfer", choose a storage path and click "Transfer".

 Step 6.
 Click "Photos".
-Then choose the pictures you just saved on the PC, and click "Start Transfer" to import them to the target device.
+Then choose the pictures you just saved on the PC, and click "Start Transfer" to import them to the target device with freeware phone tools.

 If you follow the suggestion to register a new Apple ID for your iPad, you might want to know the way to share photos between different accounts of iPhone and iPad.
 You just need a computer to do that.